dmauser/Lab/ExpressRoute/ER-Local/README.md

 ## Change existing ExpressRoute Circuit SKU from Premium or Standard to Local

 This option requires that your circuit has at least 1 Gbps.
 It is important to mention that is not downtime when making changes on Circuit SKU Tier (Premium, Standard and Local), for more information consult [Modifying an ExpressRoute circuit](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-circuit-arm#modify).

+Over the Portal when you have already an existing ER Circuit as Standard there's the Local SKU is greyed out.
+This change can be done over Powershell (demonstrated here) or over CLI.
+Follow the instructions below:

 ```Powershell
 #1.
 Get Circuit info: